ssperry94/Student-Management-System/README.md

     cmake --build .
     ```

+## Limitations

+Before running StudentManager, please be aware that this is only for demonstration purposes only.
+Therefore, there are some limitations you should be aware of:

+1. **Duplication**: There is currently no system in place to check for duplicate information.
+This includes any data entered for students, teachers, usernames, and passwords.
+Adding duplicates of pre-existing information may lead to errors.

+2. **.key File**: The encryption key is stored in a `.key` file located under `bin/key`.
+Do not change or delete this file, as doing so will prevent you from accessing anything past the login screen.

+3. **No Editing Capability**: At this time, there is no way to edit information once it has been entered.
+This means that any data entered for students or teachers is permanent.
+The only way to correct it is by accessing the "Troubleshoot" option in the main menu and resetting the affected files.
+Be aware that resetting files containing pre-made students and teachers will delete them.

+4. **No GUI**: The program currently operates entirely through the terminal.
+While the program includes error handling for most invalid inputs, it may not catch all potential errors.

 ## Tutorial
 To run the project, you can either run the code from your development enviornment of choice (assuming you've set up the dependancies), or run one of these commands:
 ### **Windows**